York, North Yorkshire, England

-Following a design competition, Hugh Broughton Architects, working with conservation specialists, Martin Ashley Architects, were selected to repair historic fabric and create enhanced visitor facilities at Clifford’s Tower.
-The brief required an ‘inspiring and sensitively designed new structure within the historic monument’ with improvements to access, interpretation, and facilities for visitors and staff.
+Following a design competition, Hugh Broughton Architects, working with conservation specialists Martin Ashley Architects, were selected to repair historic fabric and create enhanced visitor facilities at Clifford’s Tower.
+The brief required an ‘inspiring and sensitively designed new structure within the historic monument’ with improvements to access, interpretation and facilities for visitors and staff.
 The project includes vital conservation works as well as architectural improvements which enhance the visitor experience.

 Clifford’s Tower, standing on a tall earthen mound, is the largest surviving structure from the medieval royal castle of York.
 The stone tower was built in the mid-13th century, but has stood as a roofless ruin since a fire in 1684.
 The Tower sits next to three Grade 1 listed buildings grouped around the Eye of York.
-One of English Heritage’s most visited buildings, the tower is an evocative survival from the medieval castle, and offers superb views over the city from its wall-walk but its current facilities are poor and visitors often describe their experience as ‘underwhelming’.
+One of English Heritage’s most visited buildings, the tower is an evocative survival from the medieval castle and offers superb views over the city, but previous facilities were poor, and visitors often described their experience as ‘underwhelming’.

-To address the shortfalls in experience and facilities, a timber structure will be installed to partially cover the ruin and provide fantastic viewing and activity space at roof level.
-Suspended metal walkways will give access to previously unseen features at first floor level, enhance access to the roof and help celebrate the ruin.
-The structure of the intervention will rest on a raft foundation, which spreads load without impact on archaeology within the tower.
+To address the shortfalls in experience and facilities, a timber structure has been installed to partially cover the ruin and provide fantastic viewing and activity space at roof level.
+Suspended metal walkways give access to previously unseen features at first floor level, enhance access to the roof and help celebrate the ruin.
+The structure of the intervention rests on a raft foundation, which spreads load without impact on archaeology within the tower.

 CGI view of the timber structure within the Tower

-The design has been developed in consultation with multiple stakeholders both within English Heritage and Historic England and in the wider city community including the Museums Heritage Trust, York Civic Trust, City Council and the Conservation Area Advisory Panel.
+The design was developed in consultation with multiple stakeholders both within English Heritage and Historic England and in the wider city community including the Museums Heritage Trust, York Civic Trust, City Council and the Conservation Area Advisory Panel.